Belarus in the Junior Eurovision Song Contest 2020

-Belarus participated in the Junior Eurovision Song Contest 2020 in Warsaw, Poland.
+Belarus was represented at the Junior Eurovision Song Contest 2020 in Warsaw, Poland.
 Belarusian Television and Radio Company (BTRC) selected Arina Pehtereva with her song "Aliens" through an internal selection.
 She achieved 5th place with 130 points.

-As of 2022, this was Belarus' last entry to compete in the contest, before the country was expelled from the EBU the following year.
+As of 2025, this was Belarus' last entry to compete in the contest, before the country was expelled from the EBU the following year.